 Medicine is a rare insight into humanity and the human condition.
 Writers such as Anton Chekhov, John Keats, Sommerset Maugham and Sir Arthur Conan Doyle were all doctors, as were many other writers.
 Medicine is a great source of inspiration about what life really look likes.
 As a physician, people sometime share things with me that they have never told anyone, sometimes on the first occasion that I meet them.
 House calls have fallen out of fashion, which is a pity, because that is also a revelation for understanding people.

 And it seems to me that – again, on average – women are more interested in people than men are.
 I have known some very compassionate men, and I have occasionally been around women who were ruthless.
-With that, bedside manner isn’t always paramount, primary practice isn’t always primary.
+With that, bedside manner isn’t always paramount, primary practice isn’t always the primary consideration.
 If you have a rare brain tumor, you don’t care if the neurosurgeon has Darth Vader’s personality as long as he’s good at what he does.

 But for most of medicine, for the mundane, a mundane approach is desirable.
 Not just in medicine but everywhere; most of life is nothing exciting, it’s doing the same thing over and over.
 The lucky people are those who find joy in the quotidian, who see the importance of it, and who have the commitment to do it conscientiously.
 Which to my mind seems to describe more women than men.
 If you disagree, or even if you are offended, please respond below.
 To quote Tom Lehrer, “If something I say offends you, not only will I retract it, I will deny having ever said it.”

 But I make these observations because I am beginning to think they are important far beyond medicine.
 In industry and government, I see the same problems, that to do a job well takes a lot of commitment, and patience, and attention to detail.
 And a lot of concern for people.
-So much of government and industry is androgenic ambition and juvenile impatience, striving to move on to the next conquest, the next innovation, the next excitement.
+So much of government and industry is testosterone ambition and puerile impatience, striving to move on to the next conquest, the next innovation, the next excitement.
 Just look at Washington and Wall Street.

 It seems to me that when women are in the mix, they are the ones to focus on the critical but less exciting aspects, they are often the people who lead to gradual, but solid progress.
 It’s like a reverse of the traditional stereotypes, it is the men who are emotional messes as they chase after excitement, while women are the calm, logical thinkers.